 Hiring an attorney can be crucial to understanding whether you are eligible to clear your history.
 Counsel can also help to ensure that the process is handled correctly.

-Omar Abdelghany is a Panama City criminal defense lawyer assisting Florida residents with record sealing and expungement.
+Omar Abdelghany is a Tampa criminal defense lawyer assisting Florida residents with record sealing and expungement.
 Omar will help you understand whether you are eligible to go forward and he will acquire all necessary records from the Court.
 He will complete a proper Certification for Eligibility and he will file your Petition as soon as possible.
 Should there be an objection to the Petition then Omar will make all necessary arguments on your behalf.
 Our firm understands that having a criminal history is an incredible hinderance for many people.
 We are here to assist those who need a fresh start.

-Panama City attorney providing “hands on” service to those seeking to seal or expunge their records
+Tampa attorney providing “hands on” service to those seeking to seal or expunge their records

 The choice to seal or expunge your criminal history is not one to be taken lightly.
 There are many factors that will be considered in determining your eligibility.
 The last thing you want to do is entrust your future to an attorney who will not make your case a priority.
-Omar is a Panama City lawyer who will personally handle the details of your sealing or expungement from beginning to end.
+Omar is a Tampa lawyer who will personally handle the details of your sealing or expungement from beginning to end.
 He will promptly return all messages and phone calls and keep you updated on the status of your case.
 Contact our office today for assistance.